Word learning: make it part of your daily life, and it comes naturally. 10 tips to get there and keep going, with little effort

 To start with word learning, read texts on billboards, in shops and stations, and on product packaging – Dutch is everywhere!
 As a consequence, look up words that you don’t understand or talk them over with friends and colleagues.

-When the news is not completely new, it’s easier to understand.
+When the news is not entirely new, it’s easier to understand.
 DutchNews, in English, keeps you well informed.

-Additionally, subtitled movies on TV and Netflix movies with translation to Dutch are great helps to learn new words.
+Additionally, subtitled programs on TV and Netflix movies with translations to Dutch are great help to learn new words.
+The three public channels, NPO 1, 2 and 3 undertitle all their (Dutch) programs.
+Use the Teletext button on your remote control, then click 888.
 Don’t be discouraged when you understand just a bit- understanding everything can take years.
 Read the plot of the movie before and reread it after- to be sure that you understood the most important things.

-Besides, social media are great to learn the everyday language.
+Besides, social media are great to learn everyday language.
 Start chatting!
-Make your sentence first and then use Google translate to check,
+Make your sentence first and then use Google Translate to check,

 Also, parents may learn new words by watching Dutch children’s shows together with their kids.